 This is the third segment of a four-part series that addresses vicarious liability and vehicle accidents.
 Vicarious liability is a legal doctrine that applies in situations where a party is potentially liable for the harm caused by negligent actions of another, even if the first party did not demonstrate the negligence themselves.
 It applies in relationships, such as a parent being liable for actions of their child, or, among other examples, an employer being liable for the actions of an employee during the course and scope of employment, among others.
 In this segment, we look at the potential liability of a rental car company for harm, such as injuries, fatalities and property damage caused by the renter.
 In 2005, the federal government enacted legislation known as the “highway bill”, which included some provisions referred to as the Graves Amendment (“Graves”) relevant to this legal issue.

-This amendment states the owner of a vehicle that is rented or leased to a party is not liable for damages caused by the renter.
+This amendment states the owner of a vehicle that is rented or leased to a party is not liable for damages caused by the renter in case of a car accident.
 The law applies exclusively to those whose business is in the vehicle rental or leasing industry.
 Before the law was enacted in 2005, rental car entities were potentially exposing themselves to liability vicariously when they rented a vehicle.
 This was a detriment to rental and leasing companies because of the need for additional insurance coverage.
 In states such as New York, the laws did not have any limits on the amount of recoverable damages in cases of vicarious liability against rental car companies.
+A car accident lawyer would be able to answer follow up questions regarding your case.
+There are times where rental companies take advantage of this amendment, in which case an attorney can get involved.

 Potential Rental Company Liability Scenarios & Constitutional Challenges